sethepeterson/codecap-ocr-lambda-function/README.md

 Execute ocr_tester.py to run tests.

 ### Usage
-Include a Base 64 encoded image to the function invocation payload. <br>
+Include a Base 64 encoded image in the function invocation payload. <br>
 The function will return a JSON payload with the following variables:
 * text        -  Will contain the recognized text or error info if applicable.
 * statusCode  -  See below.